Are you considering hockey for your child? Please read “Why Hockey?” below and explore the subjects that follow.

 Is Hockey Safe?

-In West Vancouver, only two of our 16 teams (Bantam A and Midget A) play in divisions where bodychecking is permitted.
+In West Vancouver, only two of our 16 teams (U15 A and U18 A) play in divisions where bodychecking is permitted.

 Recent research shows that hockey is equal to other major sports, including soccer, and falls behind sports such as skiing/snowboarding with regards to head and other injuries.

-Up until two years ago, in many parts of Canada, bodychecking was introduced at Peewee (ages 11 and 12).
-A study found that Pee wee players in Alberta were 2.5 times more likely to get hurt and 3.5 times more likely to suffer a concussion than the Pee wee players in Quebec (where bodychecking was not permitted).
+Up until a few years ago, in many parts of Canada, bodychecking was introduced at U13 (ages 11 and 12).
+A study found that U13 players in Alberta were 2.5 times more likely to get hurt and 3.5 times more likely to suffer a concussion than the U13 players in Quebec (where bodychecking was not permitted).
 The joint University of Calgary, McGill University, and the University of Laval study tracked 2,200 Peewee players from both provinces for the entire 2007-2008 season to measure injury frequency.

-In West Vancouver, only two of our 16 teams (Bantam A and Midget A) play in divisions where bodychecking is permitted.
+In West Vancouver, only two of our 16 teams (U13 A and U18 A) play in divisions where bodychecking is permitted.
 In fact, the majority of WVMHA minor hockey players play their entire minor hockey (from age 5 to 18) in non-bodychecking divisions and leagues.

 Safety and risk management is taken very seriously by WVMHA, the Pacific Coast Amateur Hockey Association, and Hockey Canada